-NEMMCO-TIRC noted that historic data showed that constraints between Vic-SA and Vic-Snowy bound frequently, but those between Snowy-NSW rarely bound.
+NEMMCO-TIRC noted that historic data showed that constraints between Victoria-South Australia and Victoria-Snowy bound frequently, but those between Snowy-NSW rarely bound.
 In the years leading up to 1998, binding system normal constraints on the Snowy-NSW interconnector primarily occurred in the NSW-Snowy direction, with no binding constraints in the Snowy-NSW direction.
-Constraints in the NSW-Snowy direction bound for more than 50 hours year in ways that affected central dispatch - the threshold specified in Clause 3.5.2(b) (ii) of the Code as signifying congestion significant enough to warrant consideration of region boundary.
+Constraints in the NSW-Snowy direction bound for more than 50 hours per year in ways that affected central dispatch - the threshold specified in Clause 3.5.2(b) (ii) of the Code as signifying congestion significant enough to warrant consideration of region boundary.
 Because of this experience, much of the analysis by NEMMCO-TIRC regarding the region boundaries for the NEM focussed on Snowy-NSW interconnector limits, and the most appropriate region boundary locations for the area containing Snowy Mountains Hydro-electric Scheme's power stations.

 The forward-looking modelling carried out by NEMMCO-TIRC tried to assess the effects of the four different region boundary options on the economic efficiency of dispatch.
-Two independent models were used.230 Each model tested a range of bidding scenarios and seasonal patterns of demand, based on historic bidding behaviour, "rather than just that which has been experienced since the start of NEM1 and consequently demonstrates the robustness of the conclusions".231 Only the modelling results for the first year of the NEM (i.e. 1998-99) were reported (see Table C.1), with NEMMCO-TIRC reaching the following conclusion:
+Two independent models were used.479 Each model tested a range of bidding scenarios and seasonal patterns of demand, based on historic bidding behaviour, "rather than just that which has been experienced since the start of NEM1 and consequently demonstrates the robustness of the conclusions".480 Only the forward-looking modelling results for the first year of the NEM (i.e. 1998-99) were reported (see Table E.2), with NEMMCO-TIRC reaching the following conclusion: